 Adventure paintball park will supply you with all you need for a half or full day of great times on 69 acres of open land.
-There are 12 game scenarios to choose from with about 5 games in 3 hours or 10 games in a full day of play with a lunch break in the middle.
+There are 12 scenarios to choose from with about 5 games in 3 hours.
+Or players may opt for 10 games in a full day of play with a lunch break in the middle.
 There are some indoor areas but the park will allow you to play in rain or shine.
-High quality props will engage players with military tanks and land rovers while the scenarios to choose are just as fun.
+High quality props will engage players with military tanks and land rovers provide high quality engagement for everyone.

 Slow down your days while lazily taking a boat trip in the Cardigan Bay to view some dolphins with Bay to Remember Wildlife boat trips.
-These short trips last one to two hours and capture the attention of bird watchers, people interested in marine life and those who want a break from the caravan for an afternoon.
+These short trips last one to two hours and capture the attention of a variety of folks.
+Get on board with bird watchers, those interested in marine life and people who want a break from their caravans.
 These all-ages rides are wheelchair accessible and small dog friendly.
 Pushchair accessible.

 Giraffes, penguins, monkeys, lemurs, zebras, camels and meerkats – who could ask for more?
 Head a bit south to Folly Farm where even the youngest guests will have a blast at the petting zoo with cows, lambs, chicks, hens and more!
 “Don’t miss” sections include the Ferret Farm and Piggery.
 Hop on a giant Ferris wheel or bang around in some dodge-ems.
 Spin, whirl and twirl until you can’t take any more on these traditional and vintage, token operated, fairground rides.
 Check with the website for caravan parking.

 Come and discover something wild on 37 acres at the Welsh Mountain Zoo in Colwyn Bay.
-Big cats will have you roaring with excitement at a pair of Sumatran tigers, two Snow Leopards and a set of Margays.
+Good things here come in pairs.
+A pair of Sumatran tigers will have you roaring with excitement, two Snow Leopards and a set of Margays.
 Swing by the primates exhibits where you’ll find Chimpanzees, Spider Monkeys, lemurs, tamarins, and gibbons.
-Also, on the other side of the gates are horses, deer, bear, meerkats, a panda, sea lions, wallabies, camel and a porcupine.
+On the other side of the gates are horses, deer, bear, meerkats, panda, sea lions, wallabies, camel and a porcupine.
 The zoo also features large and small birds throughout, reptiles and amphibians as well as a children’s farm with chickens, ducks, rabbits and more.
-While you’re there you’ll also notice the zoo is part of a massive conservation effort in which rare and exotic plants and flowers are located all around the grounds.
+While you’re there you’ll also notice the zoo is part of a massive conservation effort.
+This effort has produced rare and exotic plants and flowers are located all around the grounds.